takanuva15/verify-changelog-updated/README.md

     name: Verify Changelog Updated
     steps:
     - name: Verify Changelog Updated
-      uses: takanuva15/verify-changelog-updated@v1
+      uses: takanuva15/verify-file-updated@v1
 ```
 Commit the file and create a PR to `main` - you should see the action run.

 ## Additional Usage Parameters
 There are three additional parameters you can specify for the GitHub action:
-- `excused_label`: A label that, when added to the PR, will exempt the PR from needing to satisfy the changelog check.
+- `excused_label`: A label that, when added to the PR, will exempt the PR from needing to satisfy this check.
   - Default is `changelog update optional`
-- `changelog_filename`: The name of the changelog file.
+- `filename_to_check`: The name of the file to check.
 The GitHub Action will verify whether this file has been updated within the PR.
   - Default is `CHANGELOG.md`
 - `token`: The authentication token to use for accessing the PR's information.
 A token is required in order to view the files changed in a PR.
   - Default is `"${{ github.token }}"`